crkalapat/clook/JOURNAL.md

 Another thing that I researched today was including an ambient light sensor to figure out if the display needs to be on fully or if it can be dimmed a lot.
 My plan right now is to include it somewhere on the front, but we shall see if that is possible once I begin making the PCB.

-Last thing - I also came up with a better looking UI that will be a decal in CAD for the LCD.
+Last thing - I also came up with a better looking UI that will be a decal in CAD for the LCD in Figma.
 You can see it on the rough CAD assembly I made today below.

 ![Clook Rough CAD](assets/early_cad.png)